HTTP Sink Connector for Confluent Platform¶

 property.
 To view more details about each of

-these configuration properties, see Configuration Properties.
+these configuration properties, see Configuration Reference for HTTP Sink Connector for Confluent Platform.

 The HTTP Sink connector also reads record headers for incoming records, and appends them as-is to the outbound requests.
 These types of record headers are applied after the unconditional headers mentioned previously and should take precedence.